statechannels/go-nitro/.adr/0003-consensus-ledger-channels.md

 For `virtualdefund`, the above applies with a `Remove` proposal in place of the `Add`.

+### Integration with directfunding protocols

+Existing `directfund` and `directdefund` protocols operate on the `Channel` struct from `package channel`.
+The `Channel` struct is the canonical view of a channel.

+This requires a conversion steps on each end:
+- `directfund.Objective` contains converter method `CreateConsensusChannel()`, which prepares a ledger channel for usage by the virtualfunding protocols after the directfund is complete
+- package `directdefund` contains converter method `CreateChannelFromConsensusChannel(cc)`, which prepares a `Channel` struct from the ledger channel.

+This is not ideal (why create one temp data-type only to immediatly convert it for storage?), and is subject to future refactoring.
+See [this notion doc](https://www.notion.so/statechannels/Channels-ConsensusChannels-Objectives-9701e24e2bc1491a83fae375e4e4c64a#9c41424d07694150bdc6cf373309757a) for further detail.

 ### Peer Messaging

 Because each proposal implies a specific, sequentially numbered state, the sending and receiving of proposals must be reliable in context of a real-world network.
 Safeguards must exist against both __dropped messages__ and __message reordering__.